This page is no longer being updated. Please visit our Coronavirus (COVID-19) roundup for the latest data on infections and deaths.

-In our Coronavirus (COVID-19) infection survey, the latest estimate shows the number of infections continues to increase.
-There has been growth in COVID-19 infection rates in all age groups over the past two weeks including those aged 70 years and over, with the current rates highest in older teenagers and young adults.
+In our Coronavirus (COVID-19) Infection Survey, the latest estimate shows the number of infections continues to increase.
+There has been growth in all age groups over the past two weeks in England; older teenagers and young adults continue to have the highest current rates, while rates appear to be steeply increasing among secondary school-aged children.

 View our summaries of the economy, social impacts or go to our main roundup page for the latest across all topics.